nickconnor52/the-system/README.md

 > There's always an edge, we're here to find it.

+### The system finished its first year with a 54% win rate!!

 The goal of The System is to utilize live season stats to try and predict the outcome of each weekly NFL matchup and compare that to the experts' picks.

 ### You can find a live version of The System at system-picks.herokuapp.com